wix-playground/dapperdox/README.md

           - `api.md` - Overlay applied to all API pages of this specification.
           - `[api-name].md` - Overlay applied to a specific API page of this specification.
           - `[api-name]/`
-                - `[method-name].md` - Overlay applied to a specific HTTP method name (POST, GET etc) for this named API.
+                - `[operation-name].md` - Overlay applied to a specific method, identified by operation, for this named API.
                 - `method.md` - Overlay applied to all methods of this named API.
-          - `[method-name].md` - Overlay applied to a specific HTTP method name (POST, GET etc) for this API
+          - `[operation-name].md` - Overlay applied to all methods with the given operation name, for all APIs in the specification.
-          - `method.md` - Overlay applied to all methods of this API.
+          - `method.md` - Overlay applied to all methods of all APIs in the specification.
         - `resource/`
           - `resource.md` - Overlay applied to all resource pages of this API.